WindowsCmd/Windowscmd/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-I'm Astrid, a C#, NodeJs, C, C++.
+I'm Astrid, a C#, NodeJs, C, C++ developer.
 If you are look to get in touch with me do so through my email: me@astrid.moe

 ```js